 - Confirmation of Scholarship in Czech

-In cases where visa is not necessary, only the official Invitation Letter is issued and sent via e-mail.
+In cases where a visa is not necessary, only the official Invitation Letter is issued and sent via e-mail.

 During the mobility

-- Confirmation of Arrival and Departure
+- Confirmation of Teaching / Training

 - Erasmus+ Grant Agreement